 As a Fairfax County student, you and your parents have access to great resources regarding college planning.
 One such resource is:

 Use to research colleges and scholarships as well as to view and exchange information about your plans with your counselor.

 - Do the Learning Styles and Personality Types Inventories

 - Look below to see what information is available to you and your parents

-In school, you can visit our Career Center which houses information on all post-secondary options as well as scholarships, financial aid and testing.
+In school, you can visit our Career and Career Center which houses information on all post-secondary options as well as scholarships, financial aid and testing.
 Share the information you find out with your school counselor who will help you prepare for your post-secondary school plans.

 - The most current and up to date information is on Schoology in the Student Services course.
 Parents may log into Schoology using their ParentVue information.